 To specify the default OS change the line below:

-This mean I am choosing the first OS as default.
+This means I am choosing the first OS as default.

 2. Hide Grub menu (only if you mainly use one OS on your boot menu)